Rapha149/MCWorldTools/README.md

 After that you can choose which tool you want to use by stating the number of the tool.

 ### Warning
-Do **NOT** use this script for a world that is currently opened (i.e. in Minecraft Singleplayer or by a Minecraft server).
+Do **NOT** use these tools for a world that is currently opened (i.e. in Minecraft Singleplayer or by a Minecraft server).
 Doing so may lead to unintended consequences.
 I do NOT take any responsibility for your Minecraft world if you do that.